Enter your keyword

 Recognition of Prior Learning (RPL) is a process where skills and knowledge that you have gained through work and life experience and other unrecognised training can be formally recognised.

 WMIT has a process that has been structured to minimise the time and cost to applicants and provides a supportive approach to students wishing to take up this option.
-You should ideally apply for RPL at the time of enrolment but you may also apply up to 2 weeks into your course.
+You should ideally apply for RPL at the time of enrolment, but you may also apply up to 2 weeks into your course.

-During the entry process and interview stage WMIT will discuss with you the process and options for RPL.
-Suitability is often determined on how much experience you have in a certain area, your work history and previous training.
+During the entry process and interview stage, WMIT will discuss with you the process and options for RPL.
+Suitability is often determined by how much experience you have in a certain area, your work history and previous training.
 If RPL is determined as a possibility for you, you will be provided with a kit that will guide you in working through each unit to determine relevant skills and experience and identify whether you would be able to provide the required evidence.

 A trainer/assessor will be available to assist you throughout this process.